-Wickliffe, a Democrat, was the representative for Louisiana's 6th congressional district from 1909 to 1913.
+Wickliffe was the representative for Louisiana’s 6th congressional district and was a Democrat.
+He served from 1909 to 1913.

 From Mar 1909 to Jul 1912, Wickliffe missed 41 of 350 roll call votes, which is 11.7%.
 This is better than the median of 28.1% among the lifetime records of representatives serving in Jul 1912.
 The chart below reports missed votes over time.